• Home

 Pressed Flowers Clear Soap Bar Recipe

 Collecting and preserving flowers and leaves has always been second nature to me.
 I loved to tuck them into my countless diaries and scrapbooks in my youth.
-It was a treasured pastime, I now share with my young daughter.
+It was a treasured pastime I now share with my young daughter.

 According to the Smithsonian Gardens, it was a highly popular Victorian pastime during the 19th century shared by both men and women.
-The activity of pressing flowers and other botanicals served as both scientific and sentimental interests.
+The activity of pressing flowers and other botanicals served both scientific and sentimental interests.

 In fact, pressed flowers actually became an important part of botanical history that lead to new discoveries and improved our view of the botanical world at large.
-Many would say, the art of pressed flowers was quintessential to Victorian times.
-Flowers played a well documented, important role in Victorian home decor.
+Many would say the art of pressed flowers was quintessential to Victorian times.
+Flowers played a well-documented, important role in Victorian home decor.
 Depicted in wallpapers, rugs, drapes, delicate embroidery, upholstery, and the carvings of wood furniture and moldings.

 If you’ve begun to share this pastime too and are wondering what to do with pressed flowers or are thinking about learning how to preserve pressed flowers, you’ve come to the right place!